dotnet/docs-maui/docs/android/emulator/hardware-acceleration.md

 > [!IMPORTANT]
 > On Windows 10 October 2018 Update (RS5) and higher, you only need to enable Hyper-V, as it will use Windows Hypervisor Platform (WHPX) automatically.

-01. Make sure that the virtual device you [created in the Android Device Manager](device-manager.md) is an **x86**-based system image.
+01. Make sure that the virtual device you [created in the Android Device Manager](device-manager.md) is an **x86-64** or **x86**-based system image.
 If you use an Arm-based system image, the virtual device won't be accelerated and will run slowly.

 After Hyper-V is enabled, you'll be able to run your accelerated Android emulator.